Learning Task Automata for Reinforcement Learning using Hidden Markov Models: Setup

 \begin{definition} A \emph{Task Automaton (TA)} $\auto$ is a DFA $(\mathcal{Q}, q_0, \Sigma, \delta, \mathcal{F})$ with $\Sigma = 2^\mathcal{AP}$, where $\mathcal{AP}$ is a set of propositional variables inherited from the labelled MDP $\mathcal{M}$. \end{definition}

-We define a TA as a DFA to make the presentation of our \emph{learning a TA} approach as transparent as possible.
-Nevertheless, other types of automaton may also be used.
-For example, reward machines \cite{rmfull-toro2020, jirp} are TA defined as a type of Moore machine which, rather than having a set of accepting states (as in DFAs), outputs a reward function at each state $\delta_r : \mathcal{Q} \rightarrow [\mathcal{S} \times \mathcal{A} \times \mathcal{S} \rightarrow \reals]$.
+We define a TA as a DFA to make our presentation as clear as possible.
+However, other types of automaton may also be used, such as Icarte et al \cite{rmfulltoro2020}'s reward machines which, rather than having a set of accepting states (as in DFAs), outputs a reward function at each state $\delta_r : \mathcal{Q} \rightarrow [\mathcal{S} \times \mathcal{A} \times \mathcal{S} \rightarrow \reals]$.
+Our statistical approach to learning TAs also allows for probabilistic TAs \citep{rabin1963probabilistic}, where rewards exhibit both non-Markovian and stochastic dynamics.